leveris133t/API-docs/cards/cards.md

 * **Permanent limits**: All cards carry a default limit which can be modified, this is the permanent limit
 * **Temporary**: A temporary limit will stay valid until a certain provided date, afterwhich, the limit will fall back to the permanent limit

-##### Changing limits
+#### Changing limits

 To change the permanent limit(s) we can use the `/cards/{cardId}/!setPermanentLimits` endpoint.

 To create temporary limit(s) we can use the `/cards/{cardId}/!setTemporaryLimits` endpoint.

 To remove a temporary limit(s) we can use the `/cards/{cardId}/!setTemporaryLimits` endpoint.
 Specifically, we must create an array of temporary limits that we will later pass to the endpoint.
 On the limit we intent to remove, we must remove the limit's `value` and `validTo` attributes.
-This endpoint can change multiple limits at the same time.

 These endpoint can change multiple limits at the same time.

 ### Cancel the card

-If the user wants to cancel the card, we can use the `[/cards/{cardId}/!cancel` endpoint.
+If the user wants to cancel the card, we can use the `/cards/{cardId}/!cancel` endpoint.

 Note that this action can't be reverted and the user will not be able to use the card thereafter.